2020 wildfires in California and the west: Everything we know and how you can help

 An unprecedented fire season is wreaking havoc across the Western US, with wildfires tearing across multiple states and air quality plummeting.
-At least 15 people have been killed and over 3,000 homes destroyed since the season began.
+At least 19 people have been killed, with dozens more missing and over 3,000 homes destroyed since the season began.
 By Friday in Oregon, half a million people were under evacuation orders as two fires threatened to merge and continue rapidly advancing toward Salem and Portland's suburbs.
+Oregon fires have burned more than 1 million acres, said the state's governor, Kate Brown.

 California's wildfires, driven by extreme blazes in August and September, have already burned more acres than any year on record.
 As of Thursday, there are blazes burning in at least 10 western states, according to the interagency incident information system.